jdede/inet-showcases/docs/wireless/pcaprecording/index.md

 The network contains two `adhocHost`s named `host1` and `host2`, and two `StandardHost`s named `ethHost1` and `ethHost2`.
 There are two `Router` modules (`router1` and `router2`), connected by ppp.
 Each wired host is connected to one of the routers via ethernet.
 The network also contains an `IPv4NetworkConfigurator`, an `Ieee80211ScalarRadioMedium`, and an `IntegratedVisualizer` module.

-Traffic generation is set up the following way: `host1` is configured to send a UDP stream to `host2`, `ethHost1` is configured to open a TCP connection to `ethHost2`, and send a 1Mbyte file via TCP. `ethHost1` is also configured to ping `ethHost2`.
+Traffic generation is set up the following way: `host1` is configured to send a UDP stream to `host2` (via 802.11), `ethHost1` is configured to open a TCP connection to `ethHost2`, and send a 1Mbyte file (via ethernet). `ethHost1` is also configured to ping `ethHost2`.

 There are `PcapRecorder` modules added to `host1`, `ethHost1`, and `router1`.
 The keys in the ini file pertaining to pcap recording configuration are the following: